Jade010/Excel/README.md

 # Excel Repository

 ## Overview
 Welcome to my Excel Repository!
 Excel can perform a wide array of functions that can be useful for data cleanining, preparation, visualization, statistical analysis, Pivot Tables, and so much more.
-Excel is something I use very often, so this repository will contain finished side projects I've worked on for fun.
+Excel is something I use very often, for work and home.
+I often use it to manage my personal budget, for quick analysis, or as a tool for ad hoc reports.

 ## Areas of Focus
 1. **Data Cleaning**